What it is

 4. Start ANOTHER new session, type /start, verify I remember.

-This loop — /start at the beginning, /wrap at the end — is the
+This loop, /start at the beginning and /wrap at the end, is the

 heartbeat.
 Every session starts informed, ends preserved."